 4. What Size Air Conditioner Do I Need?

-5. How Much Does an Air Conditioner Cost?
+5. What Does My Air Conditioner Cost?

-While prices fluctuate depending on the type of the unit and your home’s unique requirements, a new air conditioner generally costs between $5,000 and $12,500 to purchase and install.
+While prices fluctuate depending on the kind of the unit and your home’s unique requirements, a new air conditioner generally costs between $5,000 and $12,500 to purchase and install.
 The good thing is that new air conditioners are developed to be exceptionally efficient, so they do more with less power when compared to older units.

 6. What Causes an Air Conditioner to Freeze Up?

-Phone Farris Heating & Air today at 918-333-0376 to schedule an appointment or no-cost estimate!
+Contact Farris Heating & Air today at 918-333-0376 to schedule an appointment or no-cost estimate!